-APPENDIX 2: INSTALLING THE OPTIONAL FRESH AIR INTAKE KIT (OA10500)
+APPENDIX 3: INSTALLING THE OPTIONAL FRESH AIR INTAKE KIT (OA10500)

-When installed with a fresh air intake kit, the stove must be anchored to the floor.
+When installed with a fresh air kit, the stove must be anchored to the floor.

-This mobile home approved stove requires installation of a fresh air intake kit OA10500 (A) and an insulated fresh air intake pipe AC02090 (B), sold separately.
+This mobile home approved stove requires installation of a fresh air kit (A) and an insulated fresh air intake pipe (B), sold separately.

-Installation on the back:
+Installation on the back (OA10500):